marczz/rest-sphinx-memo/source/intro.rst

 always true and there are some difference of aims, and incompatibilities, between Sphinx and Rest constructs.

-This is why I did this Memo re I give the constructs that I use the most often, and give cross-references to the manuals for details.
+This Memo give the constructs that I use the most often, and give cross-references to the manuals for details.

 .. _by-nc-sa: http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US